RakhithJK/haraka-Haraka-wiki/Contributing.md

 The `git commit` step(s) will launch you into `$EDITOR` where the first line should be a summary of the change(s) in less than 50 characters.
 Additional paragraphs can be added starting on line 3.
 Alternatively, the summary can be specified as the first -m argument and subsequent paragraphs can be specified as additional -m arguments (as shown).

-Where a branch has more than one commit, it's usually best to squash them into a single commit during the `git rebase` step.
+Where a branch has more than one commit, it's usually best to squash them during the `git rebase` step.
 Alternatively, with each subsequent commit, append the --amend flag to `git commit`.
+Notable exceptions the single commit guideline are:

+* where there are multiple logical changes, put each in a commit (easier to review and revert)
+* whitespace changes belong in their own commit
+* no-op code refactoring is separate from functional changes

 To submit new_branch as a Pull Request, visit the [Haraka project page](https://github.com/baudehlo/Haraka) where your recently pushed branches will appear with a green "Pull Request" button.